elcicd/el-CICD-docs/operating-manual.md

     file name or path to a root configuration file relative the root of the el-CICD-config directory
 ```

-Users must have cluster admin privileges to use the utility, and sudo privileges on the OKD bastion host to install Sealed Secrets.
+To use the utility users must have cluster admin privileges on the OKD cluster, and sudo privileges on the OKD OKD bastion host to install Sealed Secrets.

 ### Bootstrapping Onboarding Automation Servers